StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Yes.
 It’s common for day traders to have multiple brokerage accounts and use several trading platforms simultaneously.
 A trader might prefer the chart analysis tools of one broker but prefer to trade options at another.
 It’s also a good idea to have a backup account open and at the ready in case a preferred broker suffers a data glitch or crash.

-What is the fastest trading platform?
+What is the fastest day trading platform and software?

 Our testing